trptcolin/toga/README.md

 Of course, it may be inconvenient to have to repeat the Keyspace over and over when an entire application will likely access only a single namespace.
-There is an easier way that will allow us to avoid this repetition:
+There is an easier way that'll allow us to avoid this repetition:

     (with-client ["localhost" 9160 "TestKeyspace"]
       (insert "People" "colin" {"full_name" "Colin Jones"